unibo-spe/spe-slides/content/04-build-automation/_generator.md

 }

 dependencies {
-     // "implementation" is a configuration created by by the Kotlin JVM plugin implementation(...) // we can load libraries here }
+     // "implementation" is a configuration created by the Kotlin JVM plugin implementation(...) // we can load libraries here }
 ```